dgiovanis/dgiovanis.github.io/_pages/projects.md

 <strong>Amount</strong>: $100,000<br>

 The goal of the <a href="https://simcenter.designsafe-ci.org" target="_blank">SimCenter</a> is to promote advanced modeling and simulation technologies for <code>natural hazards</code> engineering researchers and practitioners to understand and quantify the effects of <code>earthquakes, hurricanes, tsunamis</code>, and other natural hazards on buildings, lifelines, and communities.
-The objective of this project is to:

-* integrate state-of-the-art <code>uncertainty quantification</code> methods with <code>SimCenter tools</code> for hazard modelers.
+The objective of this project is to integrate state-of-the-art <code>uncertainty quantification</code> methods with <code>SimCenter tools</code> for hazard modelers.

 <img src="{{ site.url }}{{ site.baseurl }}/assets/images/SimCenter.png"/>